First Bancorp research snapshot

 ai Confidence

-High for current price, market cap, shares outstanding, revenue, net income, EPS, book value, dividend yield, P/E, P/B, and basic valuation ratios.
-Medium for forward scenarios because bank earnings depend on interest rates, credit costs, deposit competition, and regulatory capital requirements.
+High for current price, market cap, shares outstanding, revenue, net income, EPS, book value, tangible book value, NIM, credit metrics, capital ratios, and valuation math because company filings and independent market data agree.
+Medium for forward scenarios because bank earnings depend on interest rates, deposit costs, credit migration, and the First Carolina integration.

 investment Certainty